Sidney Nelson

 Sidney Nelson (1 January 1800 – 7 April 1862) was an English composer, particularly of songs, including the popular "Rose of Allendale" and "Mary of Argyle".

 Life

 Nelson was born in London in 1800, son of Solomon Nelson.
 Showing musical ability when quite young, he was adopted by a gentleman who gave him a good musical and general education.
 He was for some time a pupil of Sir George Smart, and eventually became a teacher in London.
 He was in partnership with Charles Jefferys as a music-seller until 1843, when he was elected an associate of the Philharmonic Society.
 Subsequently he became a music publisher, but, being unsuccessful, he arranged a musical and dramatic entertainment with members of his family, and went on tour in North America, Canada, and Australia.

+He married Sarah Moss, and had several children, including actresses and singers: Mrs Eliza Craven, Carrie Nelson, Sarah Nelson, and Maria Nelson, mother of Effie Adelaide Rowlands and Carrie Sidney.

 He died in Russell Square, London on 7 April 1862, and was buried at West Ham; he left a widow, Sarah, and son Alfred Nelson.